vaersaagod/seomate/README.md

 site's SEO in three main areas; **meta data**, **sitemaps**, and **JSON-LD microdata**.

 ### Meta data
-SEOMate doesn't provide any field types or custom tables that store your meta data.
+SEOMate doesn't provide any custom field types for entering meta data.
-Instead, you use the native field types that comes with Craft, and just tell SEOMate where to look for meta data.
+Instead, you use native field types that come with Craft, and just tell SEOMate which fields to use.

-You do this by configuring profiles for the different field setups in your site, and then map sections and category groups to these profiles, or set the desired profile from your templates.
+You do this by configuring _field profiles_ for the different field setups in your site.
+Sections and category groups can be mapped to these profiles, or the desired profile can be set at the template level.

 The key config settings for meta data is `fieldProfiles`, `profileMap`, `defaultProfile`, `defaultMeta` and `additionalMeta`.
-Refer to the ["Adding meta data"](#adding-meta-data) section on how to include the meta data in your page, and override it at the template level.
+Refer to the ["Adding meta data"](#adding-meta-data) section on how to include the meta data in your page, and how to (optionally) override it at the template level.

 ### Sitemaps
 SEOMate lets you create completely configuration based sitemaps for all your content.